sdiehl/wiwinwlh/tutorial.md

 **2.2**

-Sections that have had been added or large changes since last version:
+Sections that have had been added or seen large changes:

 * Irrefutable Patterns
 * Hackage